Press Release: Forty-three leading social scientists conferred as Fellows of the Academy of Social Sciences

 - Professor Emerita Rebecca Tunstall, Professor of Housing Policy, University of York.
 A specialist on social housing, poor housing and neighbourhood conditions and inequality.

 - Mr Richard Blyth, Head of Policy and Research, Royal Town Planning Institute.
 Has played a key role in ensuring the RTPI is recognised as the thought leader in the wider policy community.
 Awarded a Fellowship of the RTPI, a rare distinction held by fewer than 1% of all chartered planners.

-- Professor Brian Evans, Professor of Urbanism and Landscape, Glasgow School of Art.
-Dual-qualified in architecture and planning.
-Has led projects in 20 countries on 3 continents, leading to over 50 awards for professional and design excellence.
+- Professor Brian Evans, Professor of Urbanism and Landscape, at the Glasgow School of Art.
+Dual-qualified in design and planning, he is a widely published author and has led many international and transformational projects resulting in numerous awards for professional and design excellence.